ga4gh/ga4gh-schemas/doc/source/api/reads.rst

 ============================== ============================================ ==================
 Record                         | Description                                SAM/BAM rough equivalent
 ============================== ============================================ ==================
-:avro:record:`ReadAlignment`   | One alignment for one read                 A single line in a file :avro:record:`ReadGroup`       | A group of read alignments                 A single RG tag :avro:record:`ReadGroupSet`    | Collecton of ReadGroups that map to the    Single SAM/BAM file
+:avro:message:`ReadAlignment`   | One alignment for one read                 A single line in a file :avro:message:`ReadGroup`       | A group of read alignments                 A single RG tag :avro:message:`ReadGroupSet`    | Collecton of ReadGroups that map to the    Single SAM/BAM file
                                | same genome
-:avro:record:`Program`         | Software version and parameters that were  PN, CL tags in SAM header
+:avro:message:`Program`         | Software version and parameters that were  PN, CL tags in SAM header
                                | used to align reads to the genome
-:avro:record:`ReadStats`       | Counts of aligned and unaligned reads      Samtools flagstats on a file
+:avro:message:`ReadStats`       | Counts of aligned and unaligned reads      Samtools flagstats on a file
                                | for a ReadGroup or ReadGroupSet
 ============================== ============================================ ==================

-The relationships are mostly one to many (e.g. each :avro:record:`ReadAlignment` is part of exactly one :avro:record:`ReadGroup`), with the exception that a :avro:record:`ReadGroup` is allowed to be part of more than one :avro:record:`ReadGroupSet`.
+The relationships are mostly one to many (e.g. each :avro:message:`ReadAlignment` is part of exactly one :avro:message:`ReadGroup`), with the exception that a :avro:message:`ReadGroup` is allowed to be part of more than one :avro:message:`ReadGroupSet`.

-:avro:record:`Dataset` --< :avro:record:`ReadGroupSet` >--< :avro:record:`ReadGroup` --< :avro:record:`ReadAlignment`
+:avro:message:`Dataset` --< :avro:message:`ReadGroupSet` >--< :avro:message:`ReadGroup` --< :avro:message:`ReadAlignment`

-* A :avro:record:`Dataset` is a general-purpose container, defined in metadata.avdl.
+* A :avro:message:`Dataset` is a general-purpose container, defined in metadata.avdl.
-* A :avro:record:`ReadGroupSet` is a logical collection of ReadGroups, as determined by the data owner.
-Typically one :avro:record:`ReadGroupSet` represents all the Reads from one experimental sample, which traditionally would be stored in a single BAM file.
+* A :avro:message:`ReadGroupSet` is a logical collection of ReadGroups, as determined by the data owner.
+Typically one :avro:message:`ReadGroupSet` represents all the Reads from one experimental sample, which traditionally would be stored in a single BAM file.
-* A :avro:record:`ReadGroup` is all the data that's processed the same way by the sequencer.
-There are typically 1-10 ReadGroups in a :avro:record:`ReadGroupSet`.
+* A :avro:message:`ReadGroup` is all the data that's processed the same way by the sequencer.
+There are typically 1-10 ReadGroups in a :avro:message:`ReadGroupSet`.
-* A :avro:record:`ReadAlignment` object is a flattened representation of several layers of bioinformatics hierarchy, including fragments, reads, and alignments, stored in one object for easy access.
+* A :avro:message:`ReadAlignment` object is a flattened representation of several layers of bioinformatics hierarchy, including fragments, reads, and alignments, stored in one object for easy access.